What is Data Mesh? Architecture, Working & Benefits

 Why choose data mesh?

 Most monolithic data architectures of the past are cumbersome, inflexible, and expensive.
-This has made it clear that anyone in the field of data science or those conducting data science training needs newer approaches like the data mesh that help reduce the time and money it takes for integration into digital business platforms that sometimes fail.
+This has made it clear that anyone in the field to learn data science or those conducting data science training needs newer approaches like the data mesh that help reduce the time and money it takes for integration into digital business platforms that sometimes fail.

 While a data mesh may not be the sole solution to this problem but it is designed to solve some of the most pressing issues that have been left unaddressed like